gmc-code/PC-app-development/docs/tk_widget_interactions/entry_validation_numbers.rst

 ~~~~~~~~~~~~~~~~~~~~~

 | In the code below, the validate_input function checks if the new value (new_value) is a digit or an empty string.
-| The window.register(validate_input) registers the validation function with Tkinter.
+| The root.register(validate_input) registers the validation function with Tkinter.
 | %P is used to pass the new value of the entry to the validate_age function, allowing it to check if the entire new value is a valid age
 | The validate='key' option specifies that validation should occur whenever the user types something.
 | The validatecommand=vcmd option sets the validation command to the registered function.